-10% of People in U.S. Want to Move
+10% of Americans in U.S. Want to Move Out

 The report, Desire to Move and Residential Mobility: 2010-2011, looks at the characteristics of householders who desired to move and their subsequent mobility pattern from 2010 to 2011 using data from the Survey of Income and Program Participation.
 This survey follows an initial sample, also referred to as a panel, of about 50,000 households for several years.
 Below highlights characteristics from 2010.